-Before joining the University of Colorado Boulder, she taught at Harvard, IIT, FIU, CCNY, Syracuse University, Washington University in St. Louis, and The Cooper Union.
+Before joining Cooper Union, she taught at Harvard, IIT, FIU, CCNY, Syracuse University, Washington University in St. Louis, and the University of Colorado at Boulder.
 Susannah is a Fellow of the ASLA, AIA, received the AIA Young Architects Award, and was recognized as an Architectural League Emerging Voice.
 She has received numerous grants and fellowships for adapting infrastructure corridors for stormwater capture, climate resilience, and park creation.
-She is currently a peer advisor to the US State Department Bureau of Overseas Operations.
+She is currently a peer advisor to the U.S. State Department Bureau of Overseas Operations.
 Her work is in the permanent collection of the Museum of Modern Art and the Cooper Hewitt National Design Museum.